The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 9 Best Used Car Warranty Companies

 From warranty plans to what customers have to say, there’s a lot to consider when comparing used car warranty companies.
-These nine providers are among the highest rated in areas such as industry standing, coverage options, cost, transparency, and customer service.
-All of our top picks offer 30-day money-back guarantees as well.
+These nine providers are among the highest-rated when it comes to industry standing, coverage options, cost, transparency, and customer service.
+All of our top picks offer 30-day money-back guarantees.

 |Best Used Car Warranty Companies||Award||Our Rating||Coverage Levels|